danesnick/old_website/_posts/2021-05-18-Conflating-Privacy-Security-Anonymity.markdown

 ## Conclusions

 Not much to conclude here other than saying, I think we need to be clear on our definitions when talking about privacy and anonymity.
 Security often gets conflated here too, but I think it has a more intertwined role with privacy in many aspects, which I don't want to try to explain here.
-Let me know if I missed something, as these are just my opinions!
+I think in some situations, you do need both, but that largely depends on various factors depending on your situation, the software being used, etc. Let me know if I missed something, as these are just my opinions!